cocus/baofeng-bf666s-repurpose/readme.md

 Seems like Baofeng has a bootloader in place, using the first 5kB (0x0000-0x13ff) of flash.
 There's an "application" loaded right after the bootloader.
 This application is just a regular Puya PY32F0x binary image, as described below.

 ## Bootloader
 The bootloader is able to update the "application" through the serial port (using the programming cable) via a really simple protocol.
-In order to enter this mode, the radio needs to be off, channel set as 4 (TBD) and the FUN+MONITOR buttons pressed simultaneously, then turn the radio on.
-There's no indication that the processor has entered the bootloader mode, other than the fact that it doesn't do anything when pressing the keys.
+In order to enter this mode, the radio needs to be off, channel set as 4 (TBD) and the PTT+MONITOR buttons pressed simultaneously, then turn the radio on.
+The green LED will stay lit.

 I haven't tried it yet, but seems to be as simple as just sending 128 bytes chunks of the 26kB binary image at a time, and waiting for a single byte of ACK (0x06) or NACK (which is an error, and the processor "halts", 0x4e).
 Once the whole 26kB of data is transferred (19200 bps, 1 stop bit, no parity), I think the bootloader just boots it.